Middle College High School at LaGuardia Community College

-Middle College High School at LaGuardia Community College (MCHS) is a public high school located on the campus of LaGuardia Community College in the Long Island City neighborhood in Queens, New York City, New York, United States.
+Middle College High School at LaGuardia Community College (MCHS) is a public high school located on the campus of LaGuardia Community College in the Long Island City neighborhood in Queens, New York City.
 MCHS houses approximately 500 students in 45-35 Van Dam Street, the former L building of LaGuardia College's campus.
 It is a school within the New York City Department of Education.
 It is a member of the Middle College National Consortium.